rharish101/ReGreet/README.md

 - Allows manual entry of username and session command
 - Remembers the last authenticated user
 - Automatically selects the last used session per user
+- Can also skip selecting the user/session and choose the last user and their last used session.
 - Allows setting environment variables for created sessions
 - Supports customizing:
   - Background image